In May 1964, Mignon B. Johnson organized a group of 11 women which became

 Presented a picture of Henry L. Homes, the only Commissioner of Revenue for Arlington County from July 1, 1876 to December 31, 1903 .The picture was presented to the Arlington County Board in 1985.
 It hung in the lobby of the Henry L. Holmes building until the demolition of the building.

 The Scholarship Program was established in recognition of Eleanor Monroe’s significant contribution as the first Black Arlington County School Board member.
 Scholarship recipients were expanded to include students who had demonstrated academic excellence as well as students who show high potential for succeeding in reaching their career goals.

 Project Lead High Expectations, the goal to develop a field-tested, innovative, community-based education outreach program to prevent alcohol and drug abuse, mature sexual activity, unintended births and sexually transmitted diseases among youth.
 The Arlington Chapter was selected as one of the first chapters to pilot the project in 1988.

 The Arlington Chapter earned a place on the National Links Honor Roll by contributing $11,250 to the National Link Building Fund.

-Monte Carlo, the chapter's signature fundraiser and an enjoyable evening with family and friends, began in 1970 and sponsored every year since that date.
-The next Monte Carlo will be held March 2016.
+Monte Carlo, the chapter's signature fundraiser and an enjoyable evening with family and friends, began in 1970 and is sponsored every other year.

-The Arlington Chapter has the distinction of having two national presidents elected from its membership: Link Pauline Ellison (6th National President), and Link Dolly Adams (8th National President).
+The Arlington Chapter has the distinction of having three national presidents elected from its membership: Link Pauline Ellison (6th National President), Link Dolly Adams (8th National President), and Link Kimberly Jeffries Leonard.
 Worthy of note, Link Patricia Russell McCloud elected the 11th National President, was a former member of the Arlington Chapter where she was inducted into membership.

 In addition, other positions held by our members on the Area and National Level: